palakpaneerer/python-environment-setup/README.md

 ## Note
-- Don't use pip and conda at the same time.
-Both are version management tools.
-So systems will have confusion.
+Don't use pip and conda at the same time.
+Both are version management tools, so they can confuse systems.
+- It is not that virtual environments can use the packages in the base environment and supplement other required packages.
+- It is common practice to list frequently used packages in a requirements.txt file and then install them all at once using *pip install -r requirements.txt*.

 ## Knowledge
 - pip: Pip Installs Packages (Python's standard package manager)